haoliutj/MultiEvasion/README.md

 ##### Parameters
 ```
-model_name: name of the model, include "malconv", "fireeye" and "AvastNet"
+--model_name: name of the model, include "malconv", "fireeye" and "AvastNet"
-input_size: input size of models
+--input_size: input size of models
-window_size: stride size
+--window_size: stride size
-batch_size: batch size
+--batch_size: batch size
-epochs: number of epochs to train models
+--epochs: number of epochs to train models
-lr: learning rate
+--lr: learning rate
-num_workers: number of workers to load data
+--num_workers: number of workers to load data
-log_file_path: file path to save the results
+--log_file_path: file path to save the results
-checkpoint_dir: parent folder path to save model or load model
+--checkpoint_dir: parent folder path to save model or load model
-train_label_path: csv file that includes file names and the corresponding labels of training data
+--train_label_path: csv file that includes file names and the corresponding labels of training data
-test_label_path: csv file that includes file names and the corresponding labels of testing data
+--test_label_path: csv file that includes file names and the corresponding labels of testing data
-val_label_path: csv file that includes file names and the corresponding labels of validation data
+--val_label_path: csv file that includes file names and the corresponding labels of validation data
-all_file_path: folder path that includes all files (pe programs), which include both benign and malcious pe programs
+--all_file_path: folder path that includes all files (pe programs), which include both benign and malcious pe programs
 ```

 ### Train image based malware detector, ResNet18